-A Provisional Status student may register only for college mathematics (MAT) and college English (ENG) courses within the chosen Pathway.
-To be eligible to register for other courses in the Pathway, the student must first successfully complete mathematics and English courses with a grade of 'C' or higher.

-- 4. To maintain eligibility for continued enrollment, a student must - a.
+- c. provisional students in the Associate in Science pathway who successfully complete MAT 171 with a "C" or higher can enroll in MAT 172. - d. register only for college mathematics (MAT) and college English (ENG) courses within the chosen Pathway. - e.
+Provisional students cannot enroll in any additional courses in the pathway until they are no longer considered provisional. - f.
+In order to no longer be considered provisional, the student must successfully complete the first mathematics and English course in the pathway with a grade of 'C' or higher. - 4.
+To maintain eligibility for continued enrollment, a student must - a.
 Continue to make progress toward high school graduation, and - b.
 Maintain a 2.0 GPA in college coursework after completing two courses. - c.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - A student must enroll in one College Transfer Pathway program of study and may not substitute courses in one program for courses in another. - A student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator.

-- 7. With approval of the high school principal or his/her designee and the college's chief student development administrator, a student who completes a College Transfer Pathway, while still enrolled in high school, may continue to earn college transfer credits leading to the completion of the Associate in Arts or Associate in Science. - 8.
-With approval of the high school principal or his/her designee and the college's chief student development administrator, a student may enroll in both a College Transfer Pathway program of study and a Career Technical Education program of study.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 5.
+A student must enroll in one College Transfer Pathway program of study and may not substitute courses in one program for courses in another - 6.
+A student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator. - 7.
+With approval of the high school principal or his/her designee and the college's chief student development administrator, a student who completes a College Transfer Pathway, while still enrolled in high school, may continue to earn college transfer credits leading to the completion of the Associate in Arts, Science or Engineering.
+The AA/AS/AE may not be awarded prior to high school graduation verification. - With approval of the high school principal or his/her designee and the college's chief student development administrator, a student may enroll in both a College Transfer Pathway program of study and a Career Technical Education program of study.